davidcarlisle/ll/de/lesson-01.md

 ---
-title: "What is LaTeX and how does it work?"
-(German)
+title: "What is LaTeX and how does it work?
+(German)"
 ---

 Unlike common word processors such as Microsoft Word or LibreOffice, LaTeX